Deming, New Mexico: Climate

 Deming is located within the Upper Chihuahuan Desert climate zone.
 The climate is dry, hot, and breezy.
 Summer temperatures often exceed 100 F, but the altitude (4300 ft) and dry air sometimes make summer days more comfortable than one would expect given the high temperature.

 Most precipitation occurs as thunderstorms and showers during the July–September monsoon period.
 Minor flooding sometimes occurs over large areas of flat ground.
 There are periods lasting from five to twenty years of relatively wet or dry years.
 Springtime is often windy, and dust storms can be severe, occasionally lasting for days.
-Snow is likely to fall in winter, but usually melts in a day or two.
+Snow is not likely to fall in winter, but usually melts in a day or two if so.
 Temperatures in winter are sometimes below freezing at night, but winter days are generally mild and sunny.